-Dutch operations - current regulatory period 2017-21: amended regulatory determinations modestly credit positive gradual reduction in the allowed return (weighted average cost of capital, WACC), to 3% (real, pre-tax).
+Dutch operations - current regulatory period 2017-21: amended regulatory determinations modestly credit positive

+TenneT has good cash flow visibility for its Dutch operations until the end of 2021 when the current regulatory period ends.
+The Method Decisions, the regulator's final determination, for the period 2017-21 were published in July 2018 and originally included a gradual reduction in the allowed return (weighted average cost of capital, WACC), to 3% (real, pre-tax).
 Following successful appeals by network operators, new Method Decisions were published in January 2019, with the average WACC unchanged over the period but starting and finishing 20 basis points (bps) higher and lower, respectively.
-The Dutch networks operators appealed the decision to lower the 2021 WACC and the appeal body College van Beroep voor het bedrijfsleven (CBb), ruled in December that the 2021 WACC in the original Method Decision should apply, while the amended 2016 WACC of 4.5% real, pre-tax for non expansion investments remained.
+The Dutch network operators appealed the decision to lower the 2021 WACC and the appeal body College van Beroep voor het bedrijfsleven (CBb), ruled in December that the 2021 WACC in the original Method Decision should apply, while the amended 2016 WACC of 4.5% real, pre-tax for non expansion investments remained.

 Concurrently, the court also ruled that preventive maintenance costs (in addition to corrective maintenance) for TenneT's offshore operations should be a pass through.